Javier Duarte de Ochoa: Campaign

-Shortly after beginning his term as a congressman in 2009, Duarte de Ochoa began to be mentioned as one of the major PRI candidates for Governor of Veracruz in the 2010 elections.
+Shortly after beginning his term as a congressman in 2009, Duarte de Ochoa's name began to be mentioned as one of the leading PRI candidates for governor of Veracruz in the 2010 elections.
 His candidacy received support from the Confederación Nacional Campesina and the Confederación de Trabajadores de México, and he was designated PRI candidate for the governorship on 27 March 2010.

-The governor's race for the 2010 State Elections of Veracruz was between Javier Duarte de Ochoa of the PRI, Miguel Ángel Yunes Linares of the PAN and the incumbent Dante Delgado Rannauro, who had been elected by a coalition between the PRD, PT, and Convergence.
-When voting closed on 2 July 2010 Duarte de Ochoa was originally declared winner with 50% of the votes, with only 36% for the closest contender Dante Delgado Rannauro.
+The governor's race for the 2010 Veracruz state elections was between Javier Duarte de Ochoa of the PRI, Miguel Ángel Yunes Linares of the PAN and the incumbent Dante Delgado Rannauro, who had been elected by a coalition between the PRD, PT, and Convergence.
+When voting closed on 2 July 2010, Duarte de Ochoa was originally declared winner with 50% of the votes, with only 36% for the closest contender Dante Delgado Rannauro.
 However, accusations of suspicious votes and rampant fraud led the opposition parties to file a formal request for an investigation and vote-by-vote recount, which was accepted by the PRI on 8 July 2010.
 Duarte de Ochoa had received a record number of votes, with over 79,000 more than the incumbent Dante Delgado Rannauro had received in the previous election, and telephone recordings were revealed in which former PRI governor and Duarte de Ochoa supporter Fidel Herrera Beltrán was heard pledging to use state resources to support the Duarte de Ochoa campaign.
 However, although the Election Tribunal annulled 260 voting boxes, bringing the margin of the win to just 2%, they claimed that the opposition had not presented sufficient proof to annul the election, and Duarte de Ochoa was declared the victor on 26 July 2010.

 Controversies as Governor

 Mass Graves found in Veracruz

-In September 2011, 35 bodies were found tortured and murdered in two abandoned trucks in the town of Boca del Rio, Veracruz, outside a building where governor Duarte de Ochoa was conducting a meeting.
-As evidence emerged that the killings had been made possible through police collusion, the governor took the unprecedented step of disbanding the entire Boca del Rio police force in an attempt to root out corruption.
+In September 2011, 35 bodies were found tortured and murdered in two abandoned trucks in the town of Boca del Río, Veracruz, outside a building where governor Duarte de Ochoa was conducting a meeting.
+As evidence emerged that the killings had been made possible through police collusion, the governor took the unprecedented step of disbanding the entire Boca del Río police force in an attempt to root out corruption.